do i need planning permission

 rows of houses with driveways

-If you own outdoor space at the front of your house, you can easily add a driveway; no planning permission is required.
-You’ll need to make sure you use a permeable material that allows rainwater to drain through, commonly gravel or block paving.
+If you own outdoor space at the front of your house, you can add a driveway without planning permission.
+However, you must use a permeable material that allows rainwater to drain through.
+E.g. gravel or block paving.

-Some councils may request their contractors be used for this job, so it’s worth investigating before moving forward with this project, as the cost can vary greatly.
+You also need permission from your local council to drop a kerb or cross a public footpath.
+Furthermore, some councils may request their contractors be used for this job.
 More information on driveways and planning permission can be found here.

-If you fancy this as a DIY project, then check out this video series below from ‘The Carpenter’s Daughter’:
+If you fancy doing this job as a DIY project, check out the video below by the carpenter’s daughter:

 YouTube player